 - Research Project Assistantships funded by the Research Foundation of New York (RPAs).

-Prospective and current graduate students may apply for graduate assistantship positions using forms available on the Funding Opportunities for Graduate Students webpage.
+Prospective and current graduate students may apply for graduate assistantship positions using forms available here:

 A limited number of fellowships are funded through the ESF Foundation and are administered through the various academic departments.

 Students who are awarded assistantships or fellowships are also eligible for tuition scholarships.
 Students who hold graduate assistantship appointments for 20 hours per week are eligible for 100% tuition scholarship per semester.
 Students who hold graduate assistantship appointments for 10 hours per week are eligible for 50% tuition scholarship per semester.

 Students who are appointed to research project assistantships are eligible for tuition scholarships according to the policy on tuition scholarship and duration of appointment.

 Graduate students who hold an assistantship and/or a tuition scholarship must be in a full-time status each semester while holding such an award.
 Usually registration for nine credits equates to full time status for a student holding an assistantship.
 Graduate students not holding an assistantship are considered full time if they are registered for at least 12 credit hours each semester.

 New York State residents pay a lower tuition rate per credit hour at both the undergraduate and graduate level.
 Find more information here: